-Angels' Pujols out Friday with sore hamstring
+Pujols (hamstring) sits as Angels stay cautious

 "Nothing more than that," Scioscia said.
 "It's sore."

-Los Angeles is on a 10-game road trip that includes a pair of three-game series at National League ballparks, where there is no designated hitter.
+Los Angeles is on a 10-game trip that includes a pair of three-game series at National League ballparks, where there is no designated hitter.

 "We're just going to take a little precaution to make sure he's a certain level before he plays first base," Scioscia said.
 "We're just going to read it on a daily basis."